-If you currently have a Bachelor's degree, or are interested in obtaining another M.S. degree, then there are two other options for you to consider, neither of which is funded.
+If you interested in a course-based program, then there are two other options for you to consider, neither of which is funded.
 The first is our course-only Master's Degree with a Concentration in Wind Energy, and the second is our Wind Energy Certificate.

 The course-only M.S. in Mechanical and Industrial Engineering with a Concentration in Wind Energy option requires 30 credits of graduate course work, and can be completed in 2-3 semesters.
 You would receive an identical degree to a thesis-based M.S. degree, but instead of completing a Master's thesis as part of the degree requirements, the course work would satisfy all of the degree requirements.